LKOC'S PARTNERSHIP WITH THE WOMEN'S COMMUNITY CORRECTIONAL CENTER

 MOKAPU BOULEVARD MEDIAN

-In 2007, in partnership with the City and County of Honolulu, Lani-Kailua Outdoor Circle took on the project of replanting the median on Mokapu between Kalaheo Avenue and Marine Corp Base Hawaii.
-(Mokapu from Kalaheo Avenue to Oneawa is a state road.)
+In 2007, in partnership with the City and County of Honolulu, Lani-Kailua Outdoor Circle took on the project of replanting the median on Mokapu Road between North Kalaheo Avenue and Marine Corp Base Hawaii.
+(Mokapu Boulevard from North Kalaheo Avenue to Oneawa is a state road.)
 The median had been planted with wiliwili trees, but those beautiful trees were devastated by the gall wasp introduced to Hawaii.
 LKOC funded the trees (over $15,000), and C&C donated use of their equipment and manpower to plant the trees.
 Now, shower trees adorn both ends of the planting, and narra trees fill the center sections.
 We look forward to driving in the shade of these trees as they grow and fill out to create a canopy where the wiliwili trees once stood.

 Please visit our History of LKOC page to see all the beautification and planting projects we have done in Kailua since 1948.